Sermon of the Week

 "I want to see," Bartimaeus answered.

-Can you imagine a mother hearing her baby cry and just ignoring it?
-No way!
-A mother will do whatever she can to find out what her baby wants or needs and tend to that need.
-Can you imagine God knowing that we have a need and ignoring it?
-Not a chance!
-God loves his children and wants what is best for them.
+Like a mother who does whatever she can to find out what her baby wants or needs, God knows we have needs and wants what’s best for us.
+(Cradle the baby doll.)
 The Bible says, "Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done."
 (Philippians 4:6)

 When you have a need in your life, don't be shy.
 Speak up!
-Remember what Jesus said.
-"I will do whatever you ask in my name."
-(John 14:13)
+Remember Jesus wants you to come to Him.

-Heavenly Father, we know that you love your children and want what is best for them.
-Help us to remember that we need not worry about anything.
-All we need to do is to ask in Jesus' name.
-In Jesus' name we pray.
-Amen.
+Heavenly Father, we know that You love Your children and want what’s best for them.
+Help us remember we don’t need to worry about anything.
+All we need to do is to speak up, and ask You.
+In Jesus' name, amen.